 Modeling: When children grow up in a family with older siblings who display ODD behavior and parents are unable to discipline they may learn that they can get their way with similar behavior.
 Often when this occurs and parents end up with more than one oppositional child on their hands they become overwhelmed and give up trying to address the behavior.

-Family Environment: There are certain family factors that have been shown to contribute to the development of ODD including maladaptive family interactions, psychological problems in family members and a family history of substance abuse.
+Family Environment: There are certain family factors that have been shown to contribute to the development of ODD including maladaptive family interactions, psychological problems in family members.

 Signs and Symptoms of Oppositional Defiant Disorder